Quantum tricriticality of chiral-coherent phase in quantum Rabi triangle

+\textit{Conclusion --} We present an exact analytic solution to the quantum Rabi triangle system as a basic building block for exploring strongly correlated physical phenomena.
+We identify the quantum phases and the transitions among them.
+In particular, there is an exotic chiral coherent phase that has no analog in the single-cavity Dicke or Rabi models.
+The cCP breaks both the $\mathbb{Z}_2$ and the chiral symmetry, featuring a persistent unidirectional photon current in its ground state.
+The current and the chirality can be tuned by the phase of the inter-cavity photon hopping amplitude, which plays the role of an artificial magnetic flux.

+Our study advances the field of strongly correlated photons in light-atom coupled system.
+Studying the quantum phases in this few-body system under the introduction of an artificial magnetic field would open intriguing avenues for exploring their connection to strongly correlated photons in two-dimension lattices system~\cite{flottat,zheng,schiro}.
+Moreover, an implementation of the system considered in this Letter is an exciting prospect for the future and may be applicable in future developments of various quantum information technologies.
+One has proposed an application of the Mott state in the JC Hubbard lattice for implementing quantum information processing~\cite{noh2017}.
+One could hope to implement cluster state quantum computing related to extension of the quantum Rabi triangle system coupled many resonators for strong atom-resonator coupling.
+Our studies also shed new light in quantum simulation of artificial magnetic field in ultracold bosonic atoms~\cite{RMP}.

 The authors thank Qing-Hu Chen for useful discussions.
-This work was supported by NSFC under Grants No.12075040, No.11674041, No.11834005, No.11974064 and No.11725417, NSAF under Grant No.U1930403, and the Chongqing Research Program of Basic Research and Frontier Technology under Grants No.cstc2020jcyj-msxmX0890.
+This work was supported by NSFC under Grants No. 12075040, No. 11804034, No. 11874094, No. 12047564, No. 11834005, No. 11974064, No. 11725417, No. 12088101, No. 11834005 and No. 12047501, NSAF under Grant No. U1930403, and Chongqing NSF under Grants No. cstc2020jcyj-msxmX0890 and No. cstc2018jcyjAX0399, Fundamental Research Funds for the Central Universities Grant No. 2021CDJQY-007.
+H.P. acknowledges support from the US NSF and the Welch Foundatioin (Grant No. C-1669).